Aditipetkar/Texas-Salary-Prediction/README.md

 ## 🔬 Methodology and Models

-The analysis is performed within a Jupyter/Colab Notebook (`texasSalPred (1).ipynb`) and follows a standard data science workflow:
+The analysis is performed within a Jupyter/Colab Notebook (`texasSalPred.ipynb`) and follows a standard data science workflow:

 1. **Data Loading and Cleaning**
    - Handle missing values